(1) Neither section 678 nor section 679 prohibits a transaction to which this section applies.

 (d) a redemption of shares under Chapter 3 or a purchase of shares under Chapter 4 of this Part;

-(e) anything done in pursuance of an order of the court under Part 26 [or 26A] (order sanctioning compromise or arrangement with members or
+(e) anything done in pursuance of an order of the court under Part 26 [or 26A] (order sanctioning compromise or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.